VUB-HYDR/iupware_alumni_event_2018/README.md

 # IUPWARE Alumni Event 2018
-Presentations and metadata from the IUPWARE Alumni event 2018 in Cuenca, Ecuador.
+Presentations and metadata from the IUPWARE Alumni Event 2018 in Cuenca, Ecuador.

 Currently, not all presentations are available.
 We encourage all participants to forward a pdf of their presentation to cas.neyens@vub.be